JordanMoureau/JordanMoureau/README.md

     LinkedIn: Jordan Moureau

     🛠️ What I'm Working On:
-    A Shopify e-commerce build for a local business, New Love Coffee ☕.
+    A Shopify e-commerce build for a local coffee shop.
-    Fun projects like PokéMath (a Pokémon-inspired math learning app).
+    A gameified banking app.

 <!---
 JordanMoureau/JordanMoureau is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.